Broadroad/gpool/README.md

 - get connection from gpool will error when pool is full

 ## Todo
-- get connection will block until timeout or a idle connection return
+- Add a timeout in BlockingGet
-- connection will be closed when idle for some time duration
+- Connection will be closed when idle for some time duration

 ## Usage
 install with this command: